OLED Screen Burn-In – What You Need To Know

 Answer:

-The main downside of OLED displays is the risk of screen burn-in, which causes static parts of the image to be permanently ‘burned’ in the screen if the same content is displayed for excessive periods.
-However, there are ways to prevent it.
+The main drawback of OLED technology is the risk of burn-in, where static elements can become permanently visible if displayed for prolonged periods.
+Fortunately, there are several ways to minimize or even prevent this from happening.

 The main thing people are worried about when looking at OLED displays is screen burn-in and image retention, but as long as you are careful about how you are using your TV or monitor, you shouldn’t stress about it.